 - Collaborate with colleagues in the development and management of Loyola's Living Learning Initiative - Messina (depending on residential area).
 For more information, please visit Messina.

 - Master’s degree in College Student Personnel, Higher Education, Counseling in Student Affairs or a related field

 - 0-3 years of post-graduate professional experience and 1-3 years live-in residence hall experience

 - Demonstrated ability to support and advocate for underrepresented students as well as creating opportunities dedicated to developing students' understanding of identity development, privilege, oppression, social justice, bias, and/or inclusive language/actions

 - Experience serving as a student conduct officer

-We offer a competitive salary, full benefits, and a one to two-bedroom, furnished apartment including internet and cable connections, parking, and a meal plan during the academic year.
+We offer a competitive salary, full benefits, and a two-bedroom, furnished apartment including internet and cable connections, parking, and a meal plan during the academic year.

 How to Apply